 OVERVIEW of Nick’s Cove

 Nick’s is a collection of cottages on the eastern shore of Tomales Bay.
 Built in the 30’s, the cottages have been wonderfully updated with luxury amenities, but retain the charm and historical significance of their original design.
 Most are set on pilings over the water, some set back beside a creek across the road.
-Owning the cottages and restaurant was a long time dream of restaurateur Pat Kuleto and highly rated chef Mark Franz who both grew up in the area and had a particular fondness for Tomales Bay.
-It took eight long years and countless frustrations, like the need to protect the red legged frog (which by the way is a nice sound to wake up to) but the result is a marvelous retreat that is the perfect getaway from everyday life.
-Remote, tranquil….and no cell service!
+The property changed hands numerous times over the years until the current managing partners Tomales Bay Hospitality came aboard and sought to preserved the ricjh heritage of the property.

 THE ROOMS at Nick’s Cove